quackandcheese/PEAK-LocalMultiplayer/README.md

 > [!IMPORTANT]
 > The file path must lead to your profile's `BepInEx.Preloader.dll` file in the `BepInEx/core` folder.

-### 4. Testing
+### 5. Testing
 1. Open the game.
 2. Go to Settings > Graphics.
 3. Set your window mode to Windowed.
-(This is for easier testing.
-See screenshots for an example.)
+(This is for easier testing.)
 4. Host a game.
 5. Open the game again.
-(You will have two R.E.P.O. instances open at this point.)
+(You will have two PEAK instances open at this point.)
 6. Click the join game button.

 ## Config Settings